lgthevinh/java-lims/docs/development.md

 - Can be complex for beginners
 - Package structure can be complex

-Currently MVC pattern is implemented in this project as follows:
+Currently, MVC pattern is implemented in this project as follows:

 - Model: com.lims.model
 - View: com.resources.view
 - Controller: com.lims.controller (this is view controller, logic code is implemented directly in the view controller)

-This is not the final implementation of the MVC pattern, it may change down the road because we detected some issues in development and manatenance of the project.
+This is not the final implementation of the MVC pattern, it may change down the road because we detected some issues in development and maintenance of the project.

 ## Coding Standards